-Michael A. Bryson is Professor and Director of Sustainability Studies in the College of Arts and Sciences at Roosevelt University in Chicago and Schaumburg, IL; and a Research Associate in Science and Education at the Field Museum of Natural History in Chicago.
+Michael A. Bryson is Professor and Director of Sustainability Studies in the College of Arts and Sciences at Roosevelt University in Chicago and Schaumburg, IL; Chair of the College’s Department of Sociology & Sustainability; and Scientific Affiliate in the Keller Science Action Center at the Field Museum of Natural History in Chicago.
 Dr. Bryson received his BA in biology and English (1990) at Illinois Wesleyan University in Bloomington, IL; and his PhD in English (1995) State University of New York at Stony Brook (now Stony Brook University) on Long Island.

-An active scholar and writer, Bryson’s current research focuses on sustainability within urban and suburban environments, city-based nature writing, the evolving notion of “urban wilderness,” the environmental and literary history of the Chicago region, and the applications of sustainability in higher education.
-He has published the well-reviewed book, Visions of the Land: Science, Literature, and the American Environment from the Era of Exploration to the Age of Ecology (University of Virginia Press, 2002), as well as scholarly articles, essays, and book reviews on urban natural history, American exploration literature, popular science writing, and the history of science.
+Bryson’s current research and writing focus on sustainability within urban and suburban environments, city-based nature writing, the evolving notion of “urban wilderness,” the environmental and literary history of the Chicago region, and the applications of sustainability in higher education.
+He has published the well-reviewed book, Visions of the Land: Science, Literature, and the American Environment from the Era of Exploration to the Age of Ecology (University of Virginia Press, 2002), as well as many scholarly articles, essays, and book reviews on urban natural history, American exploration literature, popular science writing, and the history of science.

-For listings of publications and lectures with hyperlinks, see the Research, Writing, and Presentations sections of this website using the above links.
+For listings of publications and lectures with hyperlinks, see the Research, Writing, and Presentations sections of this website.